 The team extends its sincere gratitude to all alumni who shared this opportunity with their networks, nominated candidates, and contributed their time and expertise to the evaluation process.

-The team now looks forward to collaborating with the fellows over the next year, starting with the virtual programming and culminating in September with 24 days of immersive travel across the United States and Europe.
+The team now looks forward to collaborating with the fellows over the next year, starting with the virtual programming and culminating in September and October with 24 days of immersive travel across the United States and Europe.

 Are you an alumnus/a of the GMF programs?
 Are you interested in staying engaged or giving back?